jackoutthebox/FU-semantics-pragmatics/index.md

 **Required readings**

+Asher, Nicholas, and Alex Lascarides.
+“The Semantics and Pragmatics of Presupposition.”
+Journal of Semantics, vol. 15, no. 3, 1998, pp. 239–300.

+Clark, Herbert & Clark, Eve (1979).
+When nouns surface as verbs. _Language_

+Eckhardt, Regina (2006).
+Meaning change in grammaticalization (Chapter 4)

+Farkas, D. F., and K. B. Bruce.
+“On Reacting to Assertions and Polar Questions.”
+Journal of Semantics, vol. 27, no. 1, Feb.
+2010, pp. 81–118.

 Grice, H. Paul.
 “Meaning.”
 The Philosophical Review, 1957, pp. 377–88.

 Grice, H. Paul.
 “Utterer’s Meaning and Intention.”
 The Philosophical Review, 1969, pp. 147–77.

-Portner, Paul (2006).
-What is meaning?: Fundementals of Formal Semantics (Chapters 1 & 2)

-Eckhardt, Regina (2006).
-Meaning change in grammaticalization (Chapter 4)

-Partee, Barbara (1995).

-Clark, Herbert & Clark, Eve (1979).
-When nouns surface as verbs. _Language_

 Heim, Irene.
 (1991).
 Articles and definiteness.
 In A. von Stechow & D. Wunderlich (Eds.),Semantics: An international handbook of contemporary research(pp. 487-535).
 Berlin: de Gruyter.
 [Sections 1,1, 1.2.3, 2.1 only]

-Asher, Nicholas, and Alex Lascarides.
-“The Semantics and Pragmatics of Presupposition.”
-Journal of Semantics, vol. 15, no. 3, 1998, pp. 239–300.

-Prieto, Pilar.
-“Intonational Meaning.”
-Wiley Interdisciplinary Reviews: Cognitive Science, 2015.

 Lewis, David.
 (1979).
 Scorekeeping in a language game.
 Journal of Philosophical Logic, 8, 339-359.

+Partee, Barbara H. 1995.
+Lexical semantics and compositionality.
+In Lila R. Gleitman & Mark Liberman (eds.), Invitation to cognitive science, vol. 1, 311–360.
+Cambridge, MA: MIT Press.

+Portner, Paul (2006).
+What is meaning?: Fundementals of Formal Semantics (Chapters 1 & 2)

+Prieto, Pilar.
+“Intonational Meaning.”
+Wiley Interdisciplinary Reviews: Cognitive Science, 2015.

 Stalnaker, Robert.
 (2002).
 Common ground.
 Linguistics and Philosophy, 25, 701-721.

 Searle, John.
 (1965).
 What is a speech act?
 In M. Black (Ed.), Philosophy in America(pp. 221-239).
 Ithaca: Cornell University Press.